dwslab/jRDF2Vec/README.md

 Note that depending on the data set the computing requirements might be high.
 For BabelNet, the largest graph supported by this framework, more than 350 GB of RAM are required.
-Do not forget to increase the heap space when running the program (`-Xmx` and `-Xmx`).
+Do not forget to increase the heap space when running the program (`-Xmx` and `-Xms` – place this before the `-jar` command).

 You can generate walks for any `NT`, `OWL/XML`, or `TTL` file.
 For the lightweigt generation, [`RDF HDT`](http://www.rdfhdt.org/) is also supported.